1 Dec 2009, 10:09am

 KOTOI’d like to think I take people to many wondrous places on Travel Fun, my talk radio show on travel, which airs bimonthly in and around Telluride, Colorado on KOTO and on the Internet at the time of the broadcast.
 (Once at koto.org, click on Listen.)

-My slot is Thursdays at 6:30 p.m. mountain time, so be sure to tune in then.
+My slot is usually Thursdays at 6:30 p.m. mountain time, so be sure to tune in then.
 I’ll try to pre-announce my guests as much as possible either on this page, on the air or in my Travel Fun announcements that are sent out just before t he show.

 Go to my Contact/Subscriptions page to sign up to receive my Travel Fun announcement/newsletter.